agabani/FluentSiren/README.md

 ## WebApi

-To use FluentSiren in a WebApi project install FluentSiren.AspNet.WebApi package through the "NuGet Package Manager" or the "Package Manager Console" by typing the following command `install-package FluentSiren.AspNet.WebApi`
+To use FluentSiren in a WebApi project, install FluentSiren.AspNet.WebApi package through "NuGet Package Manager" or "Package Manager Console" by typing the following command `install-package FluentSiren.AspNet.WebApi`

-Once the package is installed, add `config.Formatters.Add(new SirenMediaFormatter());` to your `WebApiConfig.cs` as shown in the example below.
+Once the package(s) are installed, add `config.Formatters.Add(new SirenMediaFormatter());` to your `WebApiConfig.cs` as shown in the example below.

 ```csharp
 using System.Web.Http;